danielcoblentz/Math-notes/README.md

 # Math-notes

-A simple repo for my math coruses during 2023 - 2026 there are the following courses.
+A simple repo for my math courses during 2023 - 2026.
+The following courses are included.

 1) MATH 201: `Calculus I`
 2) MATH 202: `Calculus II`